Resources

 1. Leaking Pipes

-Leaking pipes are one of the most common causes of water damage to walls.
-Pipes can leak due to corrosion, age, or damage from external factors.
-Over time, leaking pipes can cause significant water damage to your walls, floors, and ceilings.
+Leaky pipes are one of the most common causes of water damage to walls.
+Pipes can leak due to corrosion, age, or damage from external factors causing low water pressure.
+Over time, a leaking pipe can cause significant water damage to your walls, floors, and ceilings.
 You may notice water stains, discoloration, or peeling paint in the affected areas.
-It’s important to address the problem promptly to prevent further damage and potential health issues.
+It’s important to address the leaky pipe promptly to prevent further damage and potential health issues.

 1. Roof Leaks